Decomposition theorems for unital graph C*-algebras: Introduction

-In \cite{Schafhauser} C. Schafhauser proved that for an arbitrary graph $G$, $C^*(G)$ is quasidiagonal if and only if no cycle has an entry.
-Quasidiagonality is a weaker property than RFD.
-Therefore in the case of a finite graph, our theorem strengthens his result: if no cycle has an entry, then $C^*(G)$ is not just quasidiagonal - it is RFD.
+As a crucial ingredient, we prove that graph C*-algebras of many graphs can be decomposed as amalgamated free products, a result that can be of independent interest \footnote{Such decomposition should not be confused with push-ups of graphs and corresponding pull-backs for graph algebras from \cite{Tobolski} -- a construction differing from the amalgamated free products, in which all the arrows are reversed compared to those in the definition of amalgamated free product.}.

-In Theorem A the necessity of the condition that no cycle has an entry is easy to obtain, the hard part is the sufficiency.
-As a crucial ingredient to obtain the sufficiency of this condition, we prove that graph C*-algebras of many graphs can be decomposed as amalgamated free products, a result that can be of independent interest.
+Recall that a graph C*-algebra is unital if and only the graph has finitely many vertices (and possible infinitely many edges).

-{\bf Theorem B}\; {\it Let $G = G_1\bigcup G_2$ be a graph with finitely many vertices such that no edge of $G_2$ enters $G_1$.
+{\bf Theorem} (Theorems 3.2 and 3.3) \; {\it Let $G = G_1\bigcup G_2$ be a graph with finitely many vertices such that no edge of $G_2$ enters $G_1$.
 Let $n$ be the number of vertices shared by $G_1$ and $G_2$.
 Then

 1) If $G^0_2 = G^0$, then

 2) If $G^0_2 \neq G^0$, then }